-&lt;sup>20 Partners can use a methodology of their choosing to calculate voluntary methane emission reductions from this source and must specify what that methodology is.
+&lt;sup>29 Partners can use a methodology of their choosing to calculate voluntary methane emission reductions from this source and must specify what that methodology is.

-&lt;sup>21 Subpart W requires facilities to report certain information per compressor and other information per vent.
+&lt;sup>30 Subpart W requires facilities to report certain information per compressor and other information per vent.
 Information reported per individual compressor vent is also specific to that one compressor.

-Emission Source Quantification Method Data Elements Collected via Facility-Level Reporting GHGRP Asfau As found Unique name or ID for the compressor Х As found measurement Unique name or ID for the individual vent to the atmosphere Х or continuous Flow rate based on measurement type: . measurement in operating mode of a.
-As found: Measured volumetric flow at standard conditions from the rod packing vent (scfh) X Reciprocating compressor individual compressor b.
-Continuous: Measured volumetric flow at standard conditions from the rod packing vent (MMscf) X rod packing individual atmospheric Annual CH 4 emissions (mt CH 4 ) Х Site-specific EF Unique name or ID for the compressor Х vents Unique name or ID for the individual vent to the atmosphere Х Reporter EF (scfh) Х Number of measured compressors (during the current year and 2 previous years) from which the reporter EF was developed х Annual CH 4 emissions (mt CH 4 ) Х Voluntary action to reduce methane emissions during the reporting year to Difference in emissions before and after mitigation Number of reciprocating compressors with rod packing vents routed to VRU or beneficial use during reporting year Number of reciprocating compressors with rod packing vents routed to flare or control device during reporting year Number of reciprocating compressors for which rod packing was replaced during reporting year Emission reductions from voluntary action (mt CH 4 ) 1
+Emission Source Quantification Method Data Elements Collected via Facility-Level Reporting GHGRP As found measurement Unique name or ID for the compressor Х Unique name or ID for the individual vent to the atmosphere Х or continuous Flow rate based on measurement type: measurement in operating mode of a.
+As found: Measured volumetric flow at standard conditions from the rod packing vent (scfh) X Reciprocating compressor individual compressor Continuous: Measured volumetric flow at standard conditions from the rod packing vent (MMscf) X rod packing individual atmospheric Annual CH 4 emissions (mt CH 4 ) Х Site-specific EF Unique name or ID for the compressor Х vents Unique name or ID for the individual vent to the atmosphere Х Reporter EF (scfh) Х Number of measured compressors (during the current year and 2 previous years) from which the reporter EF was developed Х Annual CH 4 emissions (mt CH 4 ) Х Voluntary Difference in emissions before and after mitigation Number of reciprocating compressors with rod packing vents routed to VRU or beneficial use during reporting year action to reduce methane emissions during the reporting year Number of reciprocating compressors with rod packing vents routed to flare or control device during reporting year Number of reciprocating compressors for which rod packing was replaced during reporting year Emission reductions from voluntary action (mt CH 4 )

-&lt;sup>22 40 CFR 98.233(p)(1)(i)(A), (p)(2)(ii), (p)(6)(i), and (p)(11)
+&lt;sup>31 40 CFR 98.233(p)(1)(i)(A), (p)(2)(ii), (p)(6)(i), and (p)(11)

-&lt;sup>23 40 CFR 98.233(p)(1)(ii), (p)(3), (p)(7), and (p)(11)
+&lt;sup>32 40 CFR 98.233(p)(1)(ii), (p)(3), (p)(7), and (p)(11)

-&lt;sup>24 The site-specific emissions factor approach is used when an as found measurement for the compressor is conducted in standby-pressurized-mode or in not-operating-depressurized-mode during the year (and an as found measurement is not conducted in operating mode).
+&lt;sup>33 The site-specific emissions factor approach is used when an as found measurement for the compressor is conducted in standby-pressurized-mode or in not-operating-depressurized-mode during the year (and an as found measurement is not conducted in operating mode).
 The site-specific emissions factor is developed from as found measurements of individual rod packing vent emissions from other compressors during the same year and the 2 previous years.
 40 CFR 98.233(p)(1)(i)(A), (p)(2)(ii), (p)(6), and (p)(11).

-&lt;sup>25 As calculated per the specified emission quantification methodologies for each source.
+&lt;sup>34 As calculated per the specified emission quantification methodologies for each source.